slowlane112/Esp32-Game-and-Watch/gandw_single_screen_handheld/README.md

 A TP4056 module is used to charge the battery.
 These modules are designed for charging 18650 batteries at 1A.

-For charing 10440 batteries, resistor R3 should be replaced with a 4.7kΩ resistor.
+To charge 10440 batteries, resistor R3 should be replaced with a 4.7kΩ resistor.
 This will charge the battery at approximately 250mA.
+To make it easier, after removing resistor R3, you can connect a wire to pin 2 of the main IC and mount the 4.7kΩ resistor on a perfboard with the other end connected to ground.

 A mosfet (AO3401A) is used to disconnect the load from the battery while it is charging.
 This can be skipped if you remember to always turn off the device when it is charging.
+If you plan on using the mosfet, you can connect a wire to pin 4 of the main IC, and connect the other end to the schottky diode leading to the mosfet gate.

 The TP4056 can only be mounted via the holes in the USB voltage pads.
 When you insert a screw into the pads it might break the connection between the top and bottom pads.
-Check after connecting and if the connection is broken you might need to use a jumper wire to fix the issue.
+If you plan to use these pads check to make sure the connection is not broken after you screw them in place.

 ## Battery Level Indicator